svdoever/ai-writer/docs/docs/intro.md

 ```

 This will execute the `eli5` recipe with the options `topic=elephant`, `words=100`, and `language=English`.
-The result will be written to the file `eli5/elephant.txt`, and look something like:
+The result will be written to the file `eli5/elephant.txt`, and look something like this:

 > **An elephant is a big, grey animal with a long trunk.
 Elephants have big ears and four long legs.
 > They use their trunk to pick up food and to drink water.
 Elephants live in Africa and Asia and